"Del Pezzo surfaces as Springer fibres for exceptional groups"

-where $\tS\to S$ is proper, dominant and generically finite, $\tX\to X\times_S\tS$ is proper and birational, $\tX$ is smooth, $\tX\to\tS$ is flat and semi-stable and the relative canonical class $K_{\tX/\tS}$ is trivial. \end{definition} Then the interpretation just given of $\sM^{tor,0}$ reveals that a versal deformation of a simply elliptic singularity (for example, a miniversal deformation) possesses a simultaneous log resolution $\tX\to\tS$ such that moreover
+where $\tS\to S$ is proper, dominant and generically finite, $\tX\to X\times_S\tS$ is proper and birational, $\tX$ is smooth, $\tX\to\tS$ is flat and semi-stable, in the sense that each geometric fibre is a reduced union of smooth surfaces with normal crossings, and the relative canonical class $K_{\tX/\tS}$ is equivalent to the pullback of $K_{X/S}$. \end{definition} It is well known in the context of the birational geometry of degenerating families of K3 surfaces that a versal deformation $X\to S$ of a simply elliptic singularity of degree at most $4$ possesses a simultaneous log resolution $\tX\to\tS$ with the following properties.